-Dubai is undoubtedly a place of oil, fortune territories and visitors’ paradise!
-There is surely something for everyone, from shopping to food, the cuisine and the fascinating past of this city to visit Dubai.
+Dubai is undoubtedly a place of oil, fortune territories, and visitors’ paradise!
+There is undoubtedly something to visit in Dubai, from shopping to food, cuisine, and the fascinating past.
 Sheik Saeed Al Maktoum Residence, the residential quarters of the former UAE governor of Dubai, and a historic site in the city are popular tourist attractions in Dubai.
 Many tourists visit this site every year.
-We have prepared a detailed guide to the Sheik Saeed Al Maktoum Haus, which includes all the necessary details to know before your visit if you want to visit Dubai for a holiday and wish to visit this important place.
+We have prepared a detailed guide to the Sheik Saeed Al Maktoum Haus, which includes all the necessary details before your visit if you want to know about the best places to visit Dubai for a holiday.

-The Sheik Mohammed House is a large place, a great example of architectural design at the beginning of the 20th century, with many open and closing winged sections as well as some air towers, called Barajeel.
-Though it no longer serves as the ruler’s residential office, now it has become a museum with various displays that highlight the life and history of the great ruler and his family.
+The Sheik Mohammed House is a prominent place, a great example of architectural design at the beginning of the 20th century, with many open and closing winged sections and some air towers called Barajeel.
+Though it no longer serves as the ruler’s residential office, it has become a museum with various displays that highlight the life and history of the great ruler and his family.

 About Saeed Al Maktoum House

-Dubai has a famous heritage site in the list of its best places which is Sheik Saeed Al Maktoum House.
-The former royal house, once a resident of the ruling Dubai dynasty, has become a well-known museum of furniture, sculptures, pictures, or other historic items, showing an interesting look at the charming Emirate’s historical history.
-A visit to Saeed Al Maktoum house Dubai should be included for tourists preparing a visit to the area.
+Dubai has a famous heritage site in its best place: Sheik Saeed Al Maktoum House.
+Once a resident of the ruling Dubai dynasty, the former royal house has become a well-known museum of furniture, sculptures, pictures, and other historical items, showing an exciting look at the fascinating Emirate’s recorded history.
+A visit to Saeed Al Maktoum house Dubai should be included for tourists preparing to visit the area.
 The historic home is situated near Dubai Creek in the Shindagha district.
-Read all about this Dubai historic landmark.
+Read all about this historic Dubai landmark.

 The building is a fine example of the architecture of the late 19th century.
-This structure is distinguished by the beamed roofed roofs and the woven palm leaves, the vaulted embraces, the windows, and the fine sculptures.
+The beamed roofed roofs, woven palm leaves, vaulted embraces, windows, and fine sculptures distinguish this structure.
 The building was the headquarters of the civic administration and the private home of Dubai’s grandparents.
-Interesting exhibition on the various stages of the development of the region, model ships, and lighting on the Dubai founding family.
+Fascinating exhibition on the various stages of the development of the region, model ships, and lighting on the Dubai founding family.

 The splendid house is no more the official royal residence today.
-The Shindagha Museum has been converted and contains many ancient artifacts that demonstrate the life and time of the ruling Al Maktoum dynasty.
-In this former royal home one of the best museums in Dubai, you can find numerous galleries, objects, rare images and much more to be explored.
+The Shindagha Museum has been converted and contains many ancient artifacts demonstrating the life and time of the ruling Al Maktoum dynasty.
+In this former royal home, one of the best museums in Dubai, you can find numerous galleries, objects, rare images, and much more to be explored.

 The building of Sheikh Saeed al Maktoum House was built in 1894.
 Its high vault ceilings, teak doors, Architraves, barrier displays, and the four wind towers are a masterpiece of Islamic style.
-The lovely coral and plaster house is constructed around a central courtyard and has a wide meeting room flanked by living quarters, storage rooms, and a kitchen on the ground floor.
-The various bedrooms on the first floor have balconies overlooking the creek and the sea with breathtaking views.
+The lovely coral and plaster house is constructed around a central courtyard and has an expansive meeting room flanked by living quarters, storage rooms, and a kitchen on the ground floor.
+The bedrooms on the first floor have balconies overlooking the creek and the sea with breathtaking views.

-The original building was constructed in 1896 but has undergone many architectural changes over time.
-It was the official residence of His Altitude Sheik Saeed Al Maktoum.
-From 1912 until his death, in 1958, he was a ruler in Dubai, named, H. H. Sheik Saeed Al Maktoum Bin Hasher Al Maktoum.
-Sheik Mohammad Bin Rashid Al Maktoum is the grandfather of the monarch His Highness.
+The original building was constructed in 1896 but has undergone many architectural changes.
+It was the official residence of his highness Sheik Saeed Al Maktoum.
+From 1912 until he died in 1958, he was a ruler in Dubai named H. H. Sheik Saeed Al Maktoum Bin Hasher Al Maktoum.
+Sheik Mohammad Bin Rashid Al Maktoum is the grandfather of the monarch, His Highness.

 Nowadays, the house of Sheikh Saeed al Maktoum is a museum where photographs and lithographs are displayed, depicting the life of Sheik and his family between 1940 and 1960.
 The collection of coins and the exhibition on Perl plunging are good.
-In the 1930s, however, two world factors contributed to a downturn in the Perl trade under sheik Saeed’s reign.
-First, in the Great Depression, Japan began to export crop-growing pearls that were better quality and cheaper than natural pearls, accompanied by a significant downturn in the world economy.
+In the 1930s, however, two world factors contributed to a downturn in the Perl trade under Sheik Saeed’s reign.
+First, during the Great Depression, Japan began to export crop-growing pearls of better quality and cheaper than natural pearls, accompanied by a significant downturn in the world economy.

-The Sheik was a far-reaching person and had the small port on the mouth of Dubai Creek develop, renovate and welcome trade from India and Iran, construct numerous souks on the River Creek to become Dubai’s main trading hub in the North East.
+The Sheik was a far-reaching person and had the small port on the mouth of Dubai Creek develop, renovate and welcome trade from India and Iran, constructing numerous souks on the River Creek to become Dubai’s central trading hub in the North East.
 This may have created an economic crisis in Dubai.

 Exhibits at Al Maktoum House Dubai

-A large array of objects from the glory days of the metropolis is displayed on exhibitions at Sheik Saeed Al Maktoum House or the Shindagha Museum in Dubai.
+An extensive array of objects from the glory days of the metropolis is displayed on exhibitions at Sheik Saeed Al Maktoum House or the Shindagha Museum in Dubai.
 Paintings, photos, coins, jewels, and stamps illustrate Dubai’s times and lives under the rule of Sheik Saeed Al Maktoum Bin Hasher Al Maktoum and his successors.
 The museum’s portraits and pictures give a glimpse into the lives of Dubai’s ruling family.
-These have personal pictures taken with other dignitaries and officials who visit the building.
+These have personal images taken with other dignitaries and officials who visit the building.

-The museum also has a display of ancient stamps widely used before the oil boom in Dubai and the UAE.
+The museum also displays old stamps widely used before the oil boom in Dubai and the UAE.
 Visitors can also visit the jewels of the ruling Al Maktoum family to learn more about their way of life at the time.

 Art and Culture

 The house has been built to keep things calm with incredibly thick walls.
-It is completely air-conditioned today, making it the right spot for showcasing Arabic sculptures, lithographs, and objects.
+It is air-conditioned today, making it the right spot for showcasing Arabic sculptures, lithographs, and objects.
 The best place to learn about the Dubai past for any cultural vulture.
-The typical building style is distinguished by the rolling walls, decorated windows, and arched doors.
+The rolling walls decorated windows, and arched doors distinguish the typical building style.
 Four massive wind towers, known as Barjeel, flank the whole building.

 You would be delighted by this big but simple palace, where the king and his family once resided.
 This is an impeccable architectural location.
-The house is indicative of the transparency and tight connections of the law to the people of Dubai, which can be seen from the neighboring houses of the house to the surrounding houses and from the exterior building of the house, which has no obstacles or large closed doors, creating a warm and welcoming environment for the palace.
+Al Maktoum house indicates the transparency and tight connection of law to the people of Dubai.
+That can be seen from the neighboring houses of the surrounding places.
+The house’s exterior building has no obstacles or large closed doors, creating a warm and welcoming environment for the palace.

-Although the interior of the house is not very spacious from the outside, it is very broad and accessible and an outstanding architectural design piece that wanted to concentrate on the simplicity of life.
-This palace is aiming, as with all the other houses in Dubai, at the Mecca, to demonstrate the family’s religious commitment.
-The first rooms you can see on the right-hand side of the building are some of the other religious influences in this House and are considered the most auspicious site in the Islamic Faith.
+Although the house’s interior is not very spacious from the outside, it is comprehensive and accessible.
+It is an outstanding architectural design piece that wanted to concentrate on the simplicity of life.
+This palace aims, as with all the other houses in Dubai, at Mecca, to demonstrate the family’s religious commitment.
+The first rooms on the right-hand side of the building are some of the other spiritual influences in this house and are considered the most promising site in the Islamic Faith.

-In the southern portion of the house, the kitchen has been installed to prevent air conditioning from expanding the steam and smokes into the rest of the home.
+The kitchen has been installed in the southern portion of the house to prevent air conditioning from expanding the steam and smokes into the rest of the home.
 A visit to this house would make you appreciate the modesty of the monarch, obviously representing the ideology and viewpoint of Sheik Saeed Al Maktoum’s life.

 Al Maktoum Timings and Tickets

-The house of Sheikh Saeed al Maktoum remains open from Saturday to Thursday at the timings of 8 am to 8.30 pm.
-However, it remains open on Friday between 3 pm to 9.30 pm for the visitors.
-In case of ticket prices, they are 3 AEDs for the old people or adults, while for the children, it costs for the 1 AED who are below the age of 6 years.
+The house of Sheikh Saeed al Maktoum remains open from Saturday to Thursday from 8 am to 8.30 pm.
+However, it remains open on Friday between 3 pm to 9.30 pm for visitors.
+In the case of ticket prices, they are 3 AEDs for older people or adults, while for children, it costs 1 AED who are below the age of 6 years.
 The house is already closed for restoration when this guide is finished.
 However, the early reopening date for 2019 was announced soon.
 Sheik Saeed Al Maktoum House and Museum are open from Saturday to Thursday from 08:00 to 08:30 and Friday from 15:00 to 20:30.
-As a consequence of the COVID-19 epidemic, please note that the museum is temporarily closed.
+Due to the COVID-19 epidemic, and please note that the museum is temporarily closed.

-The historic house sits on the Bur Dubai side of the Dubai Creek in the Shindagha historic district.
-The entrance fee is AED 15 for the adults and AED 5 for the students at the Saeed Al Maktoum House.
-Children below 5 and dedicated persons charge no entrance fee.
-For any questions or information on the official number of their touch +971-4-515-5336, you should meet the administration.
-Culture lovers would be able to visit and hear more about their lives and the royal family.
-In the meantime, other historic sites such as the Ancient District of Al Fahidi and the School of Ahamdiya in Dubai are worth a visit.
+The historic house sits on the Bur Dubai side of Dubai Creek in the Shindagha historic district.
+The entrance fee is AED 15 for adults and AED 5 for students at the Saeed Al Maktoum House.
+Children below five and dedicated persons charge no entrance fee.
+It would be best to meet the administration for any questions or information on the official number of their touch +971-4-515-5336.
+Culture lovers would visit and hear more about their lives and the royal family.
+In the meantime, other historical sites, such as the Ancient District of Al Fahidi and the School of Ahamdiya in Dubai, are worth a visit.